 “The hairs of his head were white, like white wool, like snow.
 His eyes were like a flame of fire, his feet were like burnished bronze, refined in a furnace, and his voice was like the roar of many waters.“

-Before we look at this verse in detail, it’s important to note that as a first century middle eastern man, Jesus would have most likely had an olive coloured tan.
-Black skin was simply not the complexion of middle eastern men in the first century, anthropologically speaking.
+Before we look at this verse in detail, it’s important to note that as a first century middle eastern man, Jesus would have likely had olive-colored skin.
+Anthropologically speaking, it can be easily researched as to what the normal complexion of a Palestinian Jew would have looked like in the first century.

-But anthropology aside, let’s take a look at this verse and see if the Black Hebrew Israelite movement is justified in claiming that the Messiah is actually a black man from this passage in Revelation.
-It’s not that there would be anything wrong with Jesus being black (though history/anthropology don’t support this), but when cults begin to use the Bible to push their heretical, racist, divisive beliefs, it’s good to get into the habit of cross-checking these claims against the word of God.
-We shouldn’t need Jesus to be either black or white, but we should need the word of God to be represented accurately, which the Black Hebrew Israelites fail to do with their racial supremacy.
+But anthropology aside, let’s take a look at this verse and see if the Black Hebrew Israelite movement is justified in claiming that this particular passage teaches that Jesus Christ must have been a black-skinned man.
+Obviously, it’s not that there would be anything wrong with Jesus being black-skinned, but when false teachers begin to use the Bible to push their cult beliefs (in this case, that black-skinned people are spiritually advantaged, more preferable to God than whites, can alone inherit salvation, etc.), it’s good to cross-check these claims against the word of God.
+We shouldn’t need Jesus to be any particular skin color, but we should need the word of God to be represented correctly.

-The verse says his hair was white like wool, not that it was textured like wool, or that it appeared as wool.
-If I said that someone’s hair was red like an apple, does that mean we should envision them with a bunch of apples on their head?
-Or if someone’s hair is brown like chocolate, that we should imagine their head has a bunch of chocolate on it?
+The verse says his hair was white like wool, not that it was textured like wool.
+It is a comment about the color, not the texture or form.
+If I said that someone’s hair was red like apples, this does not mean we should envision or depict them with apples on their head.
+Or if someone’s hair is “orange like carrots”, that we should envision their hair as being in the shape of carrots.

 And he was transfigured before them, and his face shone like the sun, and his clothes became white as light. – Matthew 17:2

 The clothes he was wearing became white as a result of the glorification, implying that they weren’t originally white.
 “Became” implies a process of change.
 They used to be a colour other than white, and then they became white from the glory.
-It is most probable that the hair of Jesus was white in the same context that his clothes were white, being totally and completely lit up from the glory of God emanating from him.
+It is probable that the hair of Jesus was white in the same context that his clothes were white in the transfiguration, being totally and completely illuminated from the glory of God emanating from him, causing a transformation in visible colour.

 His feet were like “burnished bronze” as it says in the ESV, or “refined brass” as it says in the KJV.
 If we are going to look at the English translation only and assume this is a reference to skin colour, we could at most say this is a dark tan, and may have been closer to a gold/light-brown if we are going to go with the KJV says (which Black Hebrew Israelites will often use as their primary translation).

 Polished brass and fine brass are not black or dark brown.
 It is golden/tanned.
 However, burnished bronze is closer to a dark brown.
-Doesn’t this mean Jesus had the skin colour of a black man?
+Doesn’t this text prove Jesus had dark skin, verifying the claims of the Black Hebrew Israelites?
 Not necessarily, for two primary reasons.

 1. The Greek word used for “bronze” and “brass” is ambiguous.